jwhitt3r/twistythreat/README.md

 This project is licensed under the GNU General Public License v3.0 License.
 See the LICENSE file for details.

 # Acknowledgements
-dnstwist: This project uses dnstwist, a tool for domain name permutation analysis to detect potential threats. dnstwist is licensed under the MIT License.
+dnstwist: This project uses dnstwist, a tool for domain name permutation analysis to detect potential threats. dnstwist is licensed under the Apache License 2.0.

 # Contact
 For any questions or issues, please open an issue on GitHub or contact me at Mastodon: @jwhitter@mastodon.social